Pavithra2997/Design-Implementation-of-2-Bit-Multiplier-using-Cadence-Tools/README.md

-# Design-Implementation-of-2-Bit-Multiplier-using-Cadence-Tools
-Ex No: 05     Design & Implementation of 2 bit multiplier Using Cadence EDA Tools

-Aim:
+## Ex No: 06   DESIGN AND IMPLEMENTATION OF 2-BIT MULLTIPLIER USING CADENCE EDA TOOLS

+## AIM

 To design and implement a 2-bit multiplier circuit using Cadence EDA tools, simulate its functionality, and to understand its application in digital arithmetic operations.

-Tools Required:
+## Tools Required:

 •	Personal Computer
 •	Cadence Virtuoso Software

-S C H E M A T I C S I M U L A T I O N - PROCEDURE FOR CREATING THE SCHEMATIC SIMULATION -Commands to get into Cadence
+## S C H E M A T I C S I M U L A T I O N

+PROCEDURE FOR CREATING THE SCHEMATIC SIMULATION -Commands to get into Cadence

 1. Right Click and open the terminal window
 2. Type the following commands as follows and press enter.